isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/ssh-proxmox-iphone.md

 **Can I access the Proxmox web interface from an iPad without exposing it?**
 Yes.
 Create a WebSSH tunnel forwarding local port 8006 to `127.0.0.1:8006` on the node, then open `https://127.0.0.1:8006` in Safari.
 Only the SSH port needs to be reachable.

+**Does WebSSH have a GUI for Proxmox?**
+Yes.
+Enable the **PROXMOX-OVER-SSH** role on your connection and WebSSH shows a native dashboard: nodes, VMs, containers, storages, snapshots, backups, migrations, tasks and cluster health — carried entirely over SSH, with no exposed API port and no token to configure.

 **Does this require a subscription?**
 No. WebSSH is a one-time purchase — no subscription.
 The free version lets you try it with one saved connection.

 ---

 [Download WebSSH on the App Store →](https://apps.apple.com/app/id497714887)

+[^1]: The Proxmox-over-SSH dashboard is available since WebSSH 32.5.